Back to the Ring Ouzel Reports page and the Index page

-[This is available to download as a Word file c1.5Mb.]
+[This is available to download as a PDF file c300Kb]

 Estimated Ring Ouzel (Turdus torquatus) Population in the North York Moors